Last Updated on May 17, 2022

 Nothing says summer like lounging on a Mediterranean Island.
 Italy is chock full of them, from large islands that make up their own region, to picturesque small islands that are still hidden gems.

 Sicily and Sardinia are the two largest islands in the Med and are both regions of Italy.
-The wide availability of flights make these islands super easy to visit.
+The wide availability of flights makes these islands super easy to visit.

 Smaller islands are the escapes I most recommend.
 They may be harder to reach, but that makes them all the more pristine and beautiful to explore.
 Some ideas are: